osbornroxas02/employee-tracker-project/README.md

 ![ReadMe Image](https://github.com/osbornroxas02/employee-tracker-project/blob/master/Screen%20Shot%202020-08-18%20at%2011.12.07%20PM.png)

-The Employee Tracker Application was created to allow buisness owners the ability to view and manage the departments, roles, and employees in my company so that they can organize their business
+The Employee Tracker Application was created to allow buisness owners the ability to view and manage the departments, roles, and employees so that they can organize their business